A Day in the Life of a GP

 Why are things not what they were 10-15 years ago?

-Imagine if Amazon Prime tried to continue with its next day delivery service but was not able to increase the number of delivery drivers to cope with the increasing demand it has seen during the pandemic.
+Imagine if Amazon Prime tried to continue with its next day delivery service but was not able to increase the number of delivery drivers to cope with the increasing demand.
 The result would be it would not be able to offer the same next day service to all its customers as it would not be able to cope with the increased demand when it cannot increase its delivery drivers and factory workers.
 This analogy is the case for General Practice.

 This funding model has not changed in the past 20 years - however what has changed is increased life expectancy, increasing complex illness, increasing treatment options for illness, increased awareness and anxiety about illness resulting in desires to see a GP for a problem or symptoms that patients 15 years ago would not book a GP appointment about.
 There has also been a significant increase in bureaucracy.